nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Update Specific Student’s Details**
+**UCXX - Update Specific Student’s Details**

 **MSS**

-1. CSO requests to list students.
+1. CSO looks for the student to update (UCXX)
-2. TuitiONE shows a list of students.
-3. CSO updates the details of the specific student (school, address or lesson taken).
+2. CSO updates the details of the specific student (school, address or lesson taken)
+3. TuitiONE reflects the updated details of the student.

     Use case ends.

 **Extension**

-- 2a.
-The list is empty.
-  - 2a1.
-CSO proceeds to add the student who is missing from the list.
-  - 2a2.
-Continue from step 1.

-- 2b.
-List does not contain the student.
-  - 2b1.
-CSO proceeds to add the student who is missing from the list.
-  - 2b2.
-Continue from step 1.
+* 2a.
+School entered invalid

+    * 2a1.
+TuitiONE shows an error message.

+      CSO repeats step 2 with correct input format.

+* 2b.
+Address entered invalid

+    * 2b1.
+TuitiONE shows an error message.

+      CSO repeats step 2 with correct input format.

+* 2c.
+Lesson Taken entered invalid

+    * 2c1.
+TuitiONE shows an error message.

+      CSO repeats step 2 with correct input format.

 *{More to be added}*

 ### Non-Functional Requirements